 Warfel Construction Starts New Behavioral Health Hospital in Danville

-Warfel Construction proudly joined forces with Acadia Healthcare and Geisinger to commemorate the start of construction for the Acadia Geisinger Behavioral Health Hospital in Danville, PA, on May 8th, 2024.
+Warfel Construction proudly partnered with Acadia Healthcare and Geisinger to celebrate the groundbreaking of the Acadia Geisinger Behavioral Health Hospital in Danville, PA, on May 8th, 2024.

-This 72,578-sf medical facility is set to introduce 96 new patient beds and will serve more than 1.2 million people across 45 counties in Pennsylvania.
-With a focus on delivering essential care for individuals grappling with behavioral health disorders such as anxiety, depression, bipolar disorder, psychosis, and post-traumatic stress disorder (PTSD), this facility will offer a beacon of hope and a path to recovery for adult, adolescent, and pediatric patients.
-This new hospital will also serve as a teaching hospital, training students and residents from Geisinger’s College of Health Sciences.
+This 72,578-square-foot facility will add 96 patient beds, providing vital behavioral health services to more than 1.2 million people across 45 counties in Pennsylvania.
+The hospital will specialize in treating individuals facing challenges like anxiety, depression, bipolar disorder, psychosis, and post-traumatic stress disorder (PTSD).
+Serving adult, adolescent, and pediatric patients, the facility will offer not only hope and healing but also opportunities for medical education as a teaching hospital, training students and residents from Geisinger’s College of Health Sciences.

-President of Warfel Construction, Conlan Swope, emphasized the company’s unwavering commitment to enhancing community well-being, stating, “We are deeply honored to contribute to this initiative and recognize the paramount importance of accessible behavioral health services within our communities.
-This commitment is at the core of our mission and drives our every action.”
+Conlan Swope, President of Warfel Construction, highlighted the company’s dedication to community well-being: “We are deeply honored to contribute to this initiative and understand the critical need for accessible behavioral health services.
+This commitment is at the heart of our mission and informs everything we do.”

-Projected for completion in the Spring of 2025, Warfel Construction remains committed to positively impacting our communities by applying our specialized expertise in constructing these facilities.
+Scheduled for completion in Spring 2025, Warfel Construction remains committed to making a positive impact by leveraging its specialized expertise in constructing vital healthcare facilities.

 About Warfel Construction Company